 This applies equally to air and land forces as well, just in case anyone was wondering, so we must carefully select capabilities and maintain them at a scale that delivers influence in such operations without impacting our obligations and requirements in other areas of defence.

-Some might view maritime fast jet aviation as one of those capability areas that delivers this influence in a coalition but I am sceptical and would not prioritise it above other areas, at least not disproportionately.
+Some might view maritime fast jet aviation as one of those capability areas that deliver this influence in a coalition but I am sceptical and would not prioritise it above other areas, at least not disproportionately.

-Looking into the medium term, carriers do provide some hedge against uncertainty because of their inherent flexibility but a reasonable assumption would be that CVF is more likely than not to be engaged in operations against non peer or proxy nations and in a coalition with others.
+Looking into the medium term, carriers do provide some hedge against uncertainty because of their inherent flexibility but a reasonable assumption would be that CVF is more likely than not to be engaged in operations against non-peer or proxy nations and in a coalition with others.
 The location of these most likely future scenarios will be in the Middle East and Africa although as a system, it has to be able to operate anywhere because it might be argued that equally as likely is conflict in the polar regions.

 So, setting the strategic landscape we must then consider how it could be used and for what purpose because it all informs equipment and design choices.

 When considering the what’s and how’s of carrier missions the first thing we must ask ourselves is what do we want to achieve.
-Only then should we determine if a carrier is the optimal method of achieving that objective and if the answer is yes then equipment and others questions would need answering.
+Only then should we determine if a carrier is an optimal method of achieving that objective and if the answer is yes then equipment and others questions would need answering.

 CVF was originally a pure strike platform, optimised for attacks against land targets.

 Our thinking around how we could use CVF should be centred on building up a capability that we already have and the obvious strength in this context is littoral manoeuvre from the sea or amphibious operations.
-We already have a strong capability in this area and CVF offers the possibility of improving this to an even greater degree if we put to one side notions of it being used a single minded strike platform with 36 fast jets.
-It also fits in with my thinking about the UK’s future approach to defence, this being the maintenance of as many capabilities as sensible at a small enough scale to satisfy the unassisted small scale focussed intervention as per SDSR, supplemented with a number of ‘capability plus’ areas that deliver influence in coalition operations and provide for a greater security by virtue of regional engagement and intelligence gathering.
+We already have a strong capability in this area and CVF offers the possibility of improving this to an even greater degree if we put to one side notions of it being used as a single-minded strike platform with 36 fast jets.
+It also fits in with my thinking about the UK’s future approach to defence, this being the maintenance of as many capabilities as sensible at a small enough scale to satisfy the unassisted small scale focussed intervention as per SDSR, supplemented with a number of ‘capability plus’ areas that deliver influence in coalition operations and provide for greater security by virtue of regional engagement and intelligence gathering.

-In the recent ‘future of the Royal Navy’ series of posts I suggested that the Royal Navy retain a small but effective striking force or Single Task Group but supplemented it with a greater forward presence to build regional security and provide better intelligence.
+In the recent ‘future of the Royal Navy’ series of posts, I suggested that the Royal Navy retain a small but effective striking force or Single Task Group but supplemented it with a greater forward presence to build regional security and provide better intelligence.

 The proposal to repurpose CVF is entirely in keeping with this approach.

 Recent operations in Libya, particularly the joint USN/USMC TRAP operation to recover the downed F15 aircrew have demonstrated the value of being close and having responsive forces.
-It also demonstrated the complementary nature of land and naval aviation.
-In UK parlance, the Joint Personnel Recovery mission is one which we are relatively poorly resourced for.
-I would like to see this change; the value of downed aircrew, special-forces, conventional forces, journalists and NGO personnel etc to a terrorist group or opposing regime is significant.
+It also demonstrated the complementary nature of the land and naval aviation.
+In UK parlance, the Joint Personnel Recovery mission is one for which we are relatively poorly resourced for.
+I would like to see this change; the value of downed aircrew, special forces, conventional forces, journalists and NGO personnel etc to a terrorist group or opposing regime is significant.
 Capture, torture and manipulation of them to change the strategic direction of an operation is a very effective tactic and one to which the UK has very little in the cupboard to counter.
 This is not an area that I think we should or could rely on others to fulfil.

 This also allows the UK to exploit the size of CVF, space provides flexibility (a good argument for size if ever there was one) and the ability to embark a capable force from a large deck in a single hop i.e. speed.

-Some missions will be aviation centric but these are likely to be less frequent and as would be the norm (operating in a coalition) other nations can carry out these roles, France and the US being the most likely partners.
+Some missions will be aviation centric but these are likely to be less frequent and as would be the norm (operating in a coalition) other nations can carry out these roles, France and the US is the most likely partners.

-A reduced emphasis on fast jet aviation, strike, interdiction, close air support and defensive/offensive counter air changes the requirement for JCA, reducing numbers and reducing cost.
+A reduced emphasis on fast jet aviation, strike, interdiction, close air support and defensive/offensive counter-air changes the requirement for JCA, reducing numbers and reducing cost.
 JCA would still be needed at the scale and capability for the small scale focussed intervention but that would be the baseline, anything above that becomes discretionary.